zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 	/* Add `from` parameter indication the used network which is either avax or subnet */ .addParam("from", "Network to burn or lock from")
-	/* Add `amount` parameter indication the amount to burn or lock */ .addParam("amount", "Amount to burn or lock")
-	.setAction(async (taskArgs, hre) => {
+	/* Add `amount` parameter indication the amount to burn or lock */ .addParam("amount", "Amount to burn or lock in ethers") .setAction(async (taskArgs, hre) => {
 		await burnOrLock(taskArgs.from, taskArgs.amount).catch((error) => {
 			console.error(error);